Kirknetrun/pms7003-Python-AirMonitoring/README.md

     sensor = Pms7003Sensor('/dev/ttyUSB0')

-There is possibility to connect via other ports so i thought it would be right to mention
+There is possibility to connect via other ports so i thought it would be good to mention

 In Addition i wrote a simple shell scrip which boot the Python script in .sh file named 'run_pms7003.sh':